Found in a thrift store when it looked like this:

 House paint over printed cloth/paper canvas, 18" x 18" - 2017.

-The main things I liked about the painting were the glitter moustache and the border, so I left those elements.
+I picked this up in a thrift store and worked on it as soon as I got home.
+I liked the glitter moustache and the pink border, so I left those elements.
 The glitter is visible in the creature's wings.
 It is still quite busy, but now with soul.

 Ray of Light